--

-Grievance The grievance can also be passed through other parties, such as the chief office because the public are more conversant with this office.
-The grievance receiver would then pass the complaint to REA contact person Significance assessed and grievance 3-6 Significance criteria:

-assessed and recorded or logged (i.e. in a log book) Days Level 1 -one off

-logged event;

-It will be prudent to have a grievance record book where the grievances are recorded for follow up Level 2 - complaint is widespread or repeated; Level 3- any complaint (one off or repeated) that indicates breach of law/ policy or this ESMF provisions

-Grievance is Acknowledgement of grievance through 3 Days

-acknowledged appropriate medium

-Development of 4-8

-response for resolution Days

-Response development with input from

-management/ relevant stakeholders

-Response Redress action approved at appropriate 8-15

-signed off Days

-Implementation Redress action implemented and update 5-9

-/communication of progress on resolution communicated Days
+The grievance can also be passed through other parties, such as the chief office because the public are more conversant with this office.
+The grievance receiver would then pass the complaint to REA contact person Grievance assessed and logged Significance assessed and grievance recorded or logged (i.e. in a log book) It will be prudent to have a grievance record book where the grievances are recorded for follow up 3-6 Days Significance criteria: Level 1 -one off event; Level 2 - complaint is widespread or repeated; Level 3- any complaint (one off or repeated) that indicates breach of law/ policy or this ESMF provisions Grievance is Acknowledgement of grievance through 3 Days acknowledged appropriate medium Development of 4-8 response for resolution Days Response development with input from management/ relevant stakeholders Response Redress action approved at appropriate 8-15 signed off Days Implementation Redress action implemented and update 5-9 /communication of response of progress on resolution communicated to complainant Days

-of response to complainant